safe-global/safe-user-allocation-reports/review/README.md

   - Push to main so repo gets updated.
 Mention in the commit message the issue number. sth. like `Updating csvs via #<issue_number>`

 After your are done with a report, unassign yourself again.

+## Print statistics

+Use `python stats.py` to print out stats on the valid reports.